Embark | Disembark | Vessel | Duration | Voyage No |

 Your final destination is the small settlement of Narsarsuaq, surrounded by natural splendour.
 The nearby Narsarsuaq Glacier and Tunulliarkfik Fjord ofter spectacular views, and in late September the colours will be vibrantly autumnal.

 You’ll be passage-making down the coast of Greenland, and the weather can be unpredictable.
 September is the start of the Arctic Autumn, and temperatures, while at -1°C to 10°C, can feel much colder with the wind.
 Wind speeds and direction fluctuate at this time of year, and the sea state can become quite choppy.
 You’ll be navigating through potentially icy waters in sometimes dense fog.
 Expect a real mix of conditions.
-This is part of the adventure!
+This is part of the Ocean Warrior’s Expedition!

 The Ocean Warrior voyages are real expeditions, not adventure holidays.
 These trips will be fascinating, educational and inspiring but something they won’t be is relaxing!
 You’ll be learning to sail the ship with the professional crew, forming part of a navigational watch, joining in with data collection and citizen science projects and generally being a core member of the team during your time on board.